svn2github/wordpress-vip-plugins/ndn-video-match/readme.txt

 You can change your editor to text mode and edit the attributes within the "img" tag, i.e. within "<img" and "/>"

-* ndn-config-video-id: NDN Video ID
+* ndn-config-video-id: Inform Video ID
 * ndn-config-widget-id: Start behavior settings.
 "1" is Autoplay.
 "2" is Click to play.
-* ndn-site-section-id: The site section ID, set in the NDN settings page.
+* ndn-site-section-id: The site section ID, set in the Inform settings page.
 * ndn-video-width & ndn-video-height: Fixed video width and height.
 Only works if ndn-responsive="false". *Important*: needs to have "px" units after the number.
 * ndn-responsive: Handles video width and height for you.
 Responsive and mobile friendly.